Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: Strong and Weak Fixed-Confidence Algorithms and Their Relation to Existing Methods

 \section{Strong and Weak Fixed-Confidence Algorithms and Their Relation to Existing Methods}

 In this section, we introduce strong and weak fixed-confidence BAI algorithms and explain how they relate to fixed-confidence algorithms with guarantees on high-probability sample complexity, expected sample complexity, asymptotic sample complexity, and exponentially decaying stopping times.
+Throughout this section, the correctness guarantee is uniform over the model class, while sample-complexity quantities such as \(f(\cd)\), \(A\), and \(C\) may depend on the underlying instance \(\nu\), but not on the target confidence level \(\delta\), unless explicitly stated otherwise.

-\begin{property}[High probability sample complexity bound] An FC algorithm is said to enjoy a high-probability sample complexity bound if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_\dt = f(\delta)$ (see \eqref{eq:hp-sample-complexity}), where $f(\delta)$ denotes some function of $\delta$ that does not necessarily have logarithmic dependence on $1/\delta$. \end{property} \begin{property}[Weak probability sample complexity bound] An FC algorithm is said to enjoy a high-probability sample complexity bound if for \textbf{some} $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_\dt = f(\delta)$ (see \eqref{eq:hp-sample-complexity}), where $f(\delta)$ denotes some function of $\delta$ that does not necessarily have logarithmic dependence on $1/\delta$. \end{property} \begin{property}[Strong sample complexity bound] An FC algorithm is said to enjoy a Strong sample complexity bound if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_\dt = A \ln(1/\dt) + C$ (see \eqref{eq:hp-sample-complexity}) for some $A$ and $C$ independent of $\dt$. \end{property} \begin{property}[Expected sample complexity bound] An FC algorithm is said to enjoy an expected sample complexity bound if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and
+\begin{property}[High probability sample complexity bound] An FC algorithm is said to enjoy a high-probability sample complexity bound if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_\dt = f(\delta)$ (see \eqref{eq:hp-sample-complexity}), where $f(\delta)$ denotes some function of $\delta$ that does not necessarily have logarithmic dependence on $1/\delta$. \end{property} \begin{property}[Weak sample complexity bound] An FC algorithm is said to enjoy a high-probability sample complexity bound if for \textbf{some} $\delta_0 \in (0,1)$, it satisfies $\delta_0$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_{\delta_0} = f(\delta_0)$ (see \eqref{eq:hp-sample-complexity}), where $f(\delta_0)$ denotes some function of $\delta_0$ that does not necessarily have logarithmic dependence on $1/\delta_0$. \end{property} All algorithms with weak sample complexity bound are Weak FC algorithms (Definition \ref{def_main_weakFC}). \begin{property}[Strong sample complexity bound] An FC algorithm is said to enjoy a Strong sample complexity bound if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_\dt = A \ln(1/\dt) + C$ (see \eqref{eq:hp-sample-complexity}) for some $A$ and $C$ independent of $\dt$. \end{property}

+All algorithms with Strong sample complexity bound are Strong FC algorithms (Definition \ref{def_main_strongFC}). \begin{property}[Expected sample complexity bound] An FC algorithm is said to enjoy an expected sample complexity bound if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and

 where $\tau$ (stopping time) depends on $\dt$. \end{property}

 \begin{property}[Asymptotic expected sample complexity] An FC algorithm is said to enjoy an asymptotic expected sample complexity of $A$, if for any $\delta \in (0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and